-Over the last six decades in the U.S., gastric, or stomach, cancer rates have plummeted.
+Over the past six decades in the U.S., gastric, or stomach, cancer rates have plummeted.
 But around the world, gastric cancer remains a leading cause of death, particularly in Asia.
 In an article published in Clinical Gastroenterology and Hepatology that reviews the literature on gastric cancer rates, Joo Ha Hwang, MD, PhD, a professor of gastroenterology and hepatology at Stanford Medicine, cites that Asian Americans, particularly Korean Americans, are at an unusually high risk for gastric cancer, despite the disease's rare occurrence among non-Hispanic whites.

 Hwang discussed the disparity that exists in gastric cancer between Asian Americans and other Americans, why it exists and how to address it.
 Hwang is the director of strategy at the Center for Asian Health Research and Education, which seeks to improve the health of Asian, Native Hawaiian, and Pacific Islander populations.